jsoref/pdns/pdns/recursordist/docs/settings.rst

 -  Default: no

 Set to true to lowercase the outgoing queries.
-When set to 'no' (the default) a query from a client using mixed case in the DNS labels (such as a user entering mixed-case names or `draft-vixie-dnsext-dns0x20-00 <http://tools.ietf.org/html/draft-vixie-dnsext-dns0x20-00>`_), PowerDNS preserves the case of the query.
+When set to ``no`` (the default) a query from a client using mixed case in the DNS labels (such as a user entering mixed-case names or `draft-vixie-dnsext-dns0x20-00 <http://tools.ietf.org/html/draft-vixie-dnsext-dns0x20-00>`_), PowerDNS preserves the case of the query.
 Broken authoritative servers might give a wrong or broken answer on this encoding.
-Setting ``lowercase-outgoing`` to 'yes' makes the PowerDNS Recursor lowercase all the labels in the query to the authoritative servers but still return the proper case to the client requesting.
+Setting ``lowercase-outgoing`` to ``yes`` makes the PowerDNS Recursor lowercase all the labels in the query to the authoritative servers but still return the proper case to the client requesting.

 .. _setting-lua-config-file: